A4Bio/SimVP/README.md

 **In the example, the default epoch is 50.
 Please read our paper, and train 1000~2000 epochs for repruducing this work!** I will not respond to such a lowly mistake.

-**SimVPv2 is available on https://github.com/chengtan9907/SimVPv2, which performs better than SimVP and is in the review process.** If our work is helpful for your research, we would hope you give us a star and citation.
+**SimVPv2 is available on https://github.com/chengtan9907/SimVPv2, which performs better than SimVP (15.04 MSE on Moving MNIST) and is in the review process.** If our work is helpful for your research, we would hope you give us a star and citation.
 Thanks!

 This repository contains the implementation code for paper: